71 Writing

 This guide provides students with help navigating academic writing, including all aspects of the writing process, MLA and APA formatting, and grammatical and mechanical issues.
 Published in 2020.

-Technical and Report Writing by Amber Kinonen (CC BY)
+Technical and Report Writing [Google doc] by Amber Kinonen (CC BY)

 This textbook provides an introduction to technical and report writing for first-year students.
 It also covers ethical and legal obligations, social and collaborative communication, types of technical documents, and research.
 Published in 2017 by Bay College.